 And ice cream sandwiches are no different.
-Huge and scrumptious ice cream sandwiches stacked vertically create the best summer birthday cake imaginable.
+Huge and scrumptious ice cream sandwiches stacked vertically create the best ice cream cake recipe imaginable.
 A nostalgic treat made so much better.

-To make the ice cream sandwich cake you will need;
+To make the ice cream cake recipe you will need;

 - 2-3/4 cups flour